World Chess

-World Chess Plc (LSE:CHSS) (formerly Agon Limited) is a global chess organization and media company, incorporated in the United Kingdom.
-It is best known as the official commercial partner of the International Chess Federation (FIDE) and operator of the FIDE Online Arena, the only platform where players can earn official online ratings recognized by FIDE.
+World Chess Plc (formerly Agon Limited) is a global chess organization and media company, incorporated in the United Kingdom.
+It is the official commercial partner of the International Chess Federation (FIDE) and operator of the FIDE Online Arena, the only platform where players can earn official online ratings recognized by FIDE.

 History

-The company was originally founded in 2012 under the name Agon Limited by entrepreneurs Andrew Paulson and Ilya Merenzon.
-Agon was established with the purpose of managing the commercial rights to the World Chess Championship cycle and other top FIDE events, following agreements with the International Chess Federation.
+The company was founded in 2012 under the name Agon Limited by Andrew Paulson and Ilya Merenzon.
+Agon was established to manage the commercial rights to the World Chess Championship cycle and other top FIDE events, following agreements with federation.

 In its early years, Agon organized high-profile tournaments including Candidates Matches and World Championship events.
 In 2016, the company adopted the World Chess brand to align more closely with its global chess initiatives, including event management, merchandising, and digital services.

-Major Events
+Major events

 World Chess has organized and promoted a number of top-level international chess competitions under its agreements with FIDE: